 My one complaint with the Levo is the size of the herb pod.
 The stock pod it comes with holds 3.5 grams of dry herb in my experience.
 But if you fill the pod up all the way, you must fill the oil up as well.
 So you end up with 3.5g to 16oz of oil.
 Not very potent for most purposes.
 We solved this issue by doing double infusions both times, so it was a total of 7g to 16oz of oil.
 This worked fine and the olive oil did not taste over cooked or burnt.

 I think if I’m looking to make potent edibles from ABV bud, I’d probably dig out the crock pot and make some coconut oil.
 I can get a ton of dry material into the oil at once.
 The Magic Butter machine may be the better tool for ABV as it holds more herb.

 Looking forward to trying the ‘Power Pod’ in the future.
 It’s a new accessory they offer that appears to hold twice the herb.
 So I could conceivably do two infusions of ABV / Volcano Poo, and end up with a 14g to 16oz ratio, which might work well.

 I also question how much stirring really occurs with the small yellow magnetic disk.
 It only has these very small nubs on the top.
 Since you can’t run the machine with the lid open, it’s not possible to witness how much the oil moves.
 However, every time I made a batch I did find the really fine shake that made it through the herb pod filter evenly distributed around the bottom of the pot – which made me think the oil really does get moving in there.

-CONS: Small herb pod, hole size on pod allows fine material out.
+- Hole size on pod allows fine material out